taosdata/TDengine/src/connector/nodejs/readme.md

 ## Usage

+The following is a short summary of the basic usage of the connector, the  full api and documentation can be found [here](http://docs.taosdata.com/node)

 ### Connection

 To use the connector, first require the library ```td-connector```.
 Running the function ```taos.connect``` with the connection options passed in as an object will return a TDengine connection object.
+The required connection option is ```host```, other options if not set, will be the default values as shown below.

-A cursor needs to be initialized in order to interact with TDengine from Node.js.
+A cursor also needs to be initialized in order to interact with TDengine from Node.js.

 ```javascript
 const taos = require('td-connector');